dmbarbour/glas/docs/GlasApps.md

 ### Task-Based Concurrency and Parallelism

-Task-based concurrency for transaction machines can be supported by a fair non-deterministic fork operation, combined with incremental computing and a replication optimization.

-Relevant observations: A non-deterministic transaction is equivalent to choosing from a set of deterministic transactions, one per choice.
+Relevant observations: A non-deterministic transactions is equivalent to choosing from a set of deterministic transactions, one per choice.
 For isolated transactions, repetition and replication are logically equivalent.
-When the choice is stable, replication reduces recomputation and latency.
+When a non-deterministic choice is stable, replication reduces recomputation and latency.

-Stable forks enable a single transaction to model a concurrent transaction machine.
-Forks are dynamic and reactive.
-For example, if we fork based on configuration data, any change to the configuration will rollback the fork and rebuild a new set.
+It is feasible for a transaction machine to start as a single transaction then introduce a non-deterministic 'fork' effect to represent the set of transactions.
+This has the advantage of making the set much more dynamic and reactive to observed needs and configurations.

 Transactions evaluate in parallel only insofar as conflict is avoided.
 When conflict occurs between two transactions, one must be aborted by the scheduler.
 Progress is still guaranteed, and a scheduler can also guarantee fairness for transactions that respect a compute quota.
-A scheduler heuristically avoids conflict based on known conflict history.
-Programmers avoid conflict based on design patterns and fine-grained state manipulations.
+A scheduler can heuristically avoid most conflict based on tracking conflict history.
+Programmers can avoid conflict based on design patterns, e.g. using channels to separate tasks from high-contention state variables.

 ### Real-Time Systems